tomdpitts/quantitativeAnalysis/README.md

 # Quantitative Analysis

-This repo is for Machine Learning based alphas and ideas
+This repo is for Machine Learning and artifical Neural Network based alphas and ideas